influitive/influitive-crafters/_posts/2015-09-03-fist-of-five.md

 We take a fist of five whenever a proposal is made - it allows us to quickly move past issues that everyone is OK with and focus on the discussions that actually require some consensus building.

-- If a proposal is universally 3 or above, we do it - end of discussion.
+- If the response to the proposal is universally 3 or above, we do it - end of discussion.
-- If a proposal has a **single** 1, that person **must** be convinced or an alternate proposal must be made.
+- If the response to the proposal has a **single** 1, that person **must** be convinced or an alternate proposal must be made.
-- If a proposal has 2s, discussion should take place, but something widely agreed on by the team with a single 2 can still go through.
+- If the response to the proposal has 2s, discussion should take place, but something widely agreed on by the team with a single 2 can still go through.

 Fist of fives are a really quick way to establish and build consensus, because it gives people the freedom to express that they have some reservations while still being able to get behind the idea.
-Consensus is often confused with unanimity for exactly this reason - when people are forced into a flat "yes / no", things get bogged down and there's always an effort to include everyone's opinions at all cost - leading to "design by committee" type behaviours.
+Consensus is often confused with unanimity for exactly this reason - when people are forced into a flat "yes / no", things get bogged down and there's always an effort to include everyone's opinions at all cost - leading to "design by committee" type behaviors.

 I really recommend trying out Fist of Fives with your team.
-It can seem cheesy at first but can be really effective once you get into the habit.
+It can seem awkward at first but can be really effective once you get into the habit.